FavourAbaye/FavourAbaye/README.md

 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on anything that has to do with front-end.
 - 📫 How to reach me: fabaye0@gmail.com.
 - ⚡ Fun fact: I love Football (Pls don't call it Soccer! lol) & Lionel Messi is the Goat.
-Also I love reading books (fiction mostly & non-fiction too), watching movies or series mostly (kdramas, cdrama etc) & I try to rewatch BBC's "Merlin" & "The Holiday" at least once a year.
-I love listening to Movies & series soundtrack too.
+Also I love reading books (fiction mostly & non-fiction too), watching movies or series mostly (kdramas, cdrama etc) & I try to rewatch BBC's "Merlin" & "The Holiday" (mostly for cameron diaz running scene lol) at least once a year.
+I love listening to movies & series soundtrack too.

 <!---
 FavourAbaye/FavourAbaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.